croservices/json-pointer/README.md

 AUTHOR
 ======

-Altai-man <altay-man@mail.ru>
+Alexander Kiryuhin <alexander.kiryuhin@gmail.com>

 COPYRIGHT AND LICENSE
 =====================

-Copyright 2018 Altai-man
+Copyright 2018 Edument Central Europe sro.

 This library is free software; you can redistribute it and/or modify it under the Artistic License 2.0.